 5. Prepare extra sleeping spaces

 If necessary, borrow or buy some cots or a blow up bed and decide where they will be placed.
 If using a guest room or sofa bed make sure they are clean and ready for use.
 Make sure you have enough pillows, sheets and blankets and make sure they are clean.
 Buy new pillow cases.
+Put out in the backyard the furniture that doesn’t belong inside, yes that means your sun lounger.

 6. Set out some amenities